Привіт! Це Іванна Войцехович. Hi! Ivanna Voitsekhovych here. Do you have any Ukrainian bands in the playlist of your music player?

 Тартак (Tartak, ‘sawmill’)

 I fell in love with these five guys when I was a teenager.
-These boys are an excellent example of Ukrainian alternative rock, rap, and hip hop.
+They are an excellent example of Ukrainian alternative rock, rap, and hip hop.
 They started in the 90s when Ukrainian music was just beginning to find its own sound.
-Even though the frontman Oleksandr Polozhynskyi is 47 now, fans still call him Sashko (which is a pet name usually used for boys only) and he is still able to set the stage on fire, believe me.
+Even though the frontman Oleksandr Polozhynskyi is 48 now, fans still call him Sashko (which is a nickname, usually used for boys only) and he is still able to set the stage on fire, believe me.

-Originally Тартак comes from Lutsk, so their language is what you can hear in Northwestern Ukraine (or wherever you listen to your playlists).
-I recommend starting with their hit song Наше літо, because it’s summer now, isn’t it?
+Originally Тартак comes from Lutsk, so their language is what you can hear in Northwestern Ukraine (or wherever you listen to your playlists with this band).
+I recommend starting with their hit song Наше літо.

 Танок на майдані Конго (aka ТНМК) (Tanok na Maidani Kongo, ‘a dance on a Congo square’)